vigri/scantailor-advanced/README.md

 - Korean translation (PR in the original repository, credit goes to @brendan-t and @mirusu400)
 - Beside 'background' and white you can now choose black as filling color
 - 1200 DPI output option
-- Some other fixes and improvements...
+- Some other fixes and improvements ...

 PRs are highly welcome ;-)